-On August 20, 2019, the Board of Directors of the Federal Deposit Insurance Corporation (the "FDIC") approved a final rule (the "final rule")1 that will significantly revise existing regulations implementing the Volcker Rule - a statutory provision that generally prohibits banking entities from engaging in proprietary trading or taking an ownership interest in, sponsoring, or having certain other relationships with hedge funds or private equity funds.
-On the same day, the Office of the Comptroller of the Currency (the "OCC") issued a press release announcing that the Comptroller also had signed the final rule.
-Only the version of preamble and final rule text approved by the FDIC is publicly available at present.
+Five federal financial regulators recently approved a final rule that will significantly revise existing regulations implementing the Volcker Rule-a statutory provision that generally prohibits banking entities from engaging in proprietary trading or taking an ownership interest in, sponsoring, or having certain other relationships with hedge funds or private equity funds.
+The authors of this article explain the key takeaways for the rule, which represents the most significant modification to date of the original Volcker Rule regulations.